 Blinkist – Surface-Skimming Technology For Busy People

-Blinkist affiliates are peddling the notion that reading is tedious (yep, affiliates of this self-improvement app for book summaries recommend it in return for big affiliate commissions ).
-Reading is tedious, they say in really boring blog posts.
+Blinkist affiliates (the people that promote the app for a commission) peddle the notion that reading is tedious.
+It's ironic that affiliates for this so-called self-improvement app post really boring blog posts to tell why it's pointless to read blog posts in full.
 What you need are lots of book summaries, they claim.
 And there’s an app for that….

-Here's the news, there are two ways of learning (in lovely bullet point form):
+Here's the news, there are two ways of learning (I'll use my ironical bullet-points for this):

 Blinkist and apps like Blinkist offer neither of these learning methods.
 So what's the point?